fvarli/laravel-eloquent-factories/README.md

 ## Example

+### Migrations

-First, creating migration for database structure as below:
+First, let's describe what Laravel Migration is and create migrations for database structure as below:

-After creating migration for posts, I added the following columns which are needed to be used.
-Of course some ones are optional, it is up to you.
+#### What is Laravel Migration?

+Laravel Migration is an essential feature in Laravel that allows you to create a table in your database.
+It allows you to modify and share the application's database schema.
+You can modify the table by adding a new column or deleting an existing column.

+You can use the artisan make:migration command line helper to generate new migrations for your application.
+To create a new migration for your posts table, run:

 ```shell
 php artisan make:migration create_posts
 ```

+After creating migration for posts, I added the following columns which are needed to be used.
+Of course some ones are optional, it is up to you.

 ```php
         Schema::create('posts', function (Blueprint $table) {